ddsky/spoonacular-api-clients/objc/docs/OAIDefaultApi.md

-NSNumber* maxVitaminB12 = 100; // The maximum amount of Vitamin B12 in micrograms the recipe can have. (optional) NSNumber* minFiber = 0; // The minimum amount of fiber in grams the recipe must have. (optional) NSNumber* maxFiber = 100; // The maximum amount of fiber in grams the recipe can have. (optional) NSNumber* minFolate = 0; // The minimum amount of folate in grams the recipe must have. (optional) NSNumber* maxFolate = 100; // The maximum amount of folate in grams the recipe can have. (optional) NSNumber* minFolicAcid = 0; // The minimum amount of folic acid in grams the recipe must have. (optional) NSNumber* maxFolicAcid = 100; // The maximum amount of folic acid in grams the recipe can have. (optional) NSNumber* minIodine = 0; // The minimum amount of iodine in grams the recipe must have. (optional) NSNumber* maxIodine = 100; // The maximum amount of iodine in grams the recipe can have. (optional) NSNumber* minIron = 0; // The minimum amount of iron in milligrams the recipe must have. (optional) NSNumber* maxIron = 100; // The maximum amount of iron in milligrams the recipe can have. (optional) NSNumber* minMagnesium = 0; // The minimum amount of magnesium in milligrams the recipe must have. (optional)
+NSNumber* maxVitaminB12 = 100; // The maximum amount of Vitamin B12 in micrograms the recipe can have. (optional) NSNumber* minFiber = 0; // The minimum amount of fiber in grams the recipe must have. (optional) NSNumber* maxFiber = 100; // The maximum amount of fiber in grams the recipe can have. (optional) NSNumber* minFolate = 0; // The minimum amount of folate in micrograms the recipe must have. (optional) NSNumber* maxFolate = 100; // The maximum amount of folate in micrograms the recipe can have. (optional) NSNumber* minFolicAcid = 0; // The minimum amount of folic acid in micrograms the recipe must have. (optional) NSNumber* maxFolicAcid = 100; // The maximum amount of folic acid in micrograms the recipe can have. (optional) NSNumber* minIodine = 0; // The minimum amount of iodine in micrograms the recipe must have. (optional) NSNumber* maxIodine = 100; // The maximum amount of iodine in micrograms the recipe can have. (optional) NSNumber* minIron = 0; // The minimum amount of iron in milligrams the recipe must have. (optional) NSNumber* maxIron = 100; // The maximum amount of iron in milligrams the recipe can have. (optional) NSNumber* minMagnesium = 0; // The minimum amount of magnesium in milligrams the recipe must have. (optional)